What launched in May 2025

 Iccuna manufactures windows and doors for Nordic conditions, including composite, aluminium, steel, and wood‑aluminium constructions that target residential and light‑commercial envelopes.
 The wood‑aluminium line pairs interior timber with exterior aluminium for low maintenance and familiar Nordic performance.
 That is exactly the segment where project teams increasingly expect product‑specific EPDs in the file set.

-Follow us for product-by-product EPD analysis to see how Iccuna's new declarations stack up against Magnorvinduet and HIT-Nordic.
+Follow us for a product-by-product analysis to see which SKUs get spec'd or VE'd out against Magnorvinduet and HIT-Nordic.

 Program operator and rules in plain English